National Broadband Network: Fixed wireless

 2,600 transmission towers connected by microwave and optical fibre to exchanges will use TD-LTE 4G mobile broadband technology to cover around 500,000 premises in rural areas.
 The premises in the fixed wireless area were to be fitted with a roof-mounted antenna allowing a connection to a wireless base station.
 NBN Co provides a modem with four UNI-D ports.
 Telephone connections are by VOIP.
 Where a copper connection is available users requiring connections during electrical power outages are encouraged to keep that.

 Network structure

 A 4G LTE fixed wireless network was to link premises to a base station in turn linked to a POI via a backhaul.
+During 2023 and 2024 this network is evolving to using 5G point-to-point radio links for increased service bandwidth.

 The 2.3 GHz and 3.4 GHz spectrums were to be used to deliver these fixed wireless services covering approximately 4 per cent of the non-fibre population.
 Unlike the mobile networks, only premises can connect to NBN's fixed wireless network.

 2,600 transmission towers connected by optical fibre to exchanges will provide TD-LTE 4G mobile broadband technology to cover around 500,000 premises.
 The number of premises assigned to each base station was to be limited to ensure users received "good service" with adequate throughput.
 Users at the edge of the coverage for each base station were to receive a peak speed of 12 megabits per second.
-The speed increases 'considerably' closer to the base station.
+The speed increases "considerably" closer to the base station.